 It all depends on how you plan on using a VPN and your browsing habits.
-Another user may find it useful to be able to watch Netflix content via NordVPN, avoiding geo-restrictions, while browsing their local news website away from the VPN, thereby viewing content relevant to them.
+Another user may find it useful to be able to watch Netflix content via NordVPN, avoiding geo-restrictions, while browsing their local news website away from the

 Split tunneling can also help if you suffer from speed issues.
 Because your connection is split into two, it can prevent bottleneck issues, meaning you get the best speeds.

 Setting up NordVPN split tunneling is very simple.
 First of all, you need to make sure that you’re signed up for NordVPN as a paid subscriber.
 As one of the best VPNs, this is strongly recommended whether you want to use split tunneling features or not.

 Once signed up, install the NordVPN app for Windows, Mac, iOS, Android, or Linux.
 Once installed, click Settings then scroll down to Split tunneling.
 Click the toggle to switch it on.